2010 FINA World Swimming Championships (25 m) – Highlights: Day 3 (17th)

 Ryan Lochte continued his stellar performance on the third competition day.
 He sets a new World record over 200 m individual medley in 1:50.08, which is 1 and a half second faster than the earlier record and won his fourth medal of the championship.
 This was the only world record that was set on this day 3.

 A total of 12 Championship records were set, which six of them coming in finals.
 Ranomi Kromowidjojo started the hunt for records with a time of 51.45 over 100 m freestyle.
 Naoya Tomita from Japan was the next one up for a new record over 200 m breaststroke final in 2:03.12, Therese Alshammar was not outdone when she set another championship record in 24.87 over 50 m butterfly.
 Katie Hoff from the United States recorded another one with a time of 3:57.07 in the 400 m freestyle final, while César Cielo Filho won the fastest event of the competition in 20.51.
 The Women's 4x100 m medley relay from China was the last one to put up a new record in 3:48.29.

 Day 4 (18th)

 Day 4 saw no World records but a bunch of Championship records, 10 to be exact.
 Half of them came in finals, where Rebecca Soni set the first one over 100 m breaststroke in 1:03.98.Stanislav Donets recorded his next record in a time of 22.93 over 50 m backstroke, Albert Subirats from Venezuela set a new record in the 50 m butterfly final with a time of 22.40.
-Mireia Belmonte swum in the 200 m individual medley final a new record in 2:05.73, while the Dutch Women's 4x100 m freestyle relay was the last one with a championship record at Day 4 in 3:28.54.
+Mireia Belmonte swam in the 200 m individual medley final a new record in 2:05.73, while the Dutch Women's 4x100 m freestyle relay was the last one with a championship record at Day 4 in 3:28.54.